aptos-foundation/AIPs/aips/aip-x.md

 The introduction of fungible assets in `AIP-21` brings more flexibility and expressiveness compared to the legacy Coin standard.
 It enables a single object to be represented by numerous distinct but interchangeable units of ownership.
 However, this improvement doesn't address the need for a hierarchical structure in composing digital assets.
 Additionally, it lacks a clear pathway for composition, allowing any `FungibleAsset` to be combined with any other `FungibleAsset`.

----
-In line with this proposal for a composability setup for digital assets, fungible assets should also be integrated into the composability framework, allowing each digital asset to contain fungible assets.
+> *In line with this proposal for a composability setup for digital assets, fungible assets should also be integrated into the composability framework, allowing each digital asset to contain fungible assets.*

 ## Specification